Fully packaged Linux-based computer science lab exercises with an initial emphasis on cybersecurity

 - Consistent lab execution environments and automated provisioning via Docker containers

-- Multi-component network topologies on a modestly provisioned laptop computer (50 second Demo)
+- Multi-component network topologies on a modestly performing laptop computer (50 second Demo)

 - Automated assessment of student lab activity and progress